Skip to main content

 Payment terms should specify the pricing structure (fixed fee, time-and-materials, unit pricing, or subscription-based), invoicing schedule, payment due date, early payment discounts, and late payment penalties.
 Address the vendor's obligation to maintain complete and accurate records supporting all invoices, and the buyer's right to audit those records.
 Include provisions for price adjustments, whether tied to annual CPI increases, volume-based pricing tiers, or periodic renegotiation.
 Specify the tax treatment of payments, including responsibility for sales tax collection and the vendor's obligation to provide a W-9 form for IRS reporting of payments exceeding $600 annually on Form 1099-NEC.

-Risk allocation provisions should include comprehensive indemnification requiring the vendor to defend and hold harmless the buyer against claims arising from the vendor's products, services, or personnel, including intellectual property infringement claims, bodily injury, property damage, and data breaches.
+Risk allocation provisions should include complete indemnification requiring the vendor to defend and hold harmless the buyer against claims arising from the vendor's products, services, or personnel, including intellectual property infringement claims, bodily injury, property damage, and data breaches.
 Require the vendor to maintain specified insurance coverage (commercial general liability, professional liability, cyber liability, workers' compensation, and automobile liability) and name the buyer as an additional insured.
 Include data protection provisions requiring the vendor to implement reasonable security measures consistent with industry standards, maintain compliance with applicable privacy laws, promptly notify the buyer of any data breach, and cooperate in breach response efforts.
 Termination provisions should address convenience termination with appropriate notice, termination for cause with cure periods, and transition assistance obligations requiring the vendor to cooperate in transferring services to an alternative provider upon termination.

 Frequently Asked Questions